dart-lang/language/working/4200-metaobjects/feature-specification.md

-As a special case (ensuring that this feature does not break existing code), the result of evaluating a type literal that denotes a class, a mixin, a mixin class, or an enum declaration that does _not_ have a `static implements` clause has static type `Type`, and it works exactly the same as today.
+As a special case (ensuring that this feature does not break existing code), the result of evaluating a type literal that denotes a class, a mixin, a mixin class, or an enum declaration that does _not_ have a `static implements` or `static extends` clause has static type `Type`, and it works exactly the same as today.
 So does the result of evaluating a type that does not denote a declaration (that is, a function type, a record type, special types like `dynamic`, union types like `T?`  and `FutureOr<T>`, etc.)

 The previous example showed how we can use metaobjects to provide access to static members of a set of classes (or mixins, etc.) without depending on